ilhamwahabi/react-slade/CONTRIBUTING.md

-# The Library
+# Update the Library

 1. Please edit file inside `lib` folder.
 2. Run `npm run build` to build that library

-# The Example
+# Update the Example

 1. Please edit file inside the `src` folder
-2. And run `npm start`, that will open new window
+2. And run `npm start`, that will open new browser tab
 3. I don't recommend make new page for new example, just made at next section below the previous one

-### And, yup!
-I'm looking for maintainer :couple: